 A healthy lifestyle has huge long term health benefits.
 By choosing a balanced diet, taking regular exercise and maintaining a healthy weight for your age can add years to your life and reduce the risk of certain diseases including cancer, diabetes, cardiovascular disease, osteoporosis and obesity.
-The key to reducing the risk of these diseases is making just a few small changes to our daily lives – here is our Top 20 tips for a healthier lifestyle:
+The key to reducing the risk of these diseases is making just a few small changes to our daily lives – here are our Top 20 Tips for a healthier lifestyle this Summer:

 1. Don’t Drink Sugar Calories